-This procedure returns a newly allocated string whose elements form the concatenation of all the strings in the list lst.
-It is equivalent to (apply string-append lst).
+''' (string-concatenate lst [separator]) procedure This procedure returns a newly allocated string which is the concatenation of all the strings in the list lst.
+If the optional string separator argument is specified, it will be added between all the elements of lst.
+Without the separator argument the result is the same as (apply string-append lst). '''

 '''

 (define s "abc")

-(append-strings (list s s s))
+(string-concatenate (list s s s))

 "abcabcabc"

+(string-concatenate (list s s s) ",")

+"abc,abc,abc"

 '''

+'''

 (substring-fill! string start end fill)

+'''